louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ### Fifth consensus guidelines for the management of postoperative nausea and vomiting: executive summary [^2de9a93c].
 Anesthesia and Analgesia (2025).
 High credibility.

-Fifth Consensus Guidelines—risk-based prophylaxis for postoperative nausea and vomiting (PONV): Patients with 1-2 risk factors should receive combination prophylactic therapy with two agents, most commonly ondansetron and dexamethasone, while higher risk patients (3+ risk factors) should receive at least two-agent combination prophylactic therapy; given insufficient evidence to add a third agent, attention should instead be focused on sufficient risk mitigation techniques.
+Fifth Consensus Guidelines — risk-based prophylaxis for postoperative nausea and vomiting (PONV): Patients with 1–2 risk factors should receive combination prophylactic therapy with two agents, most commonly ondansetron and dexamethasone, while higher risk patients (3+ risk factors) should receive at least two-agent combination prophylactic therapy; given insufficient evidence to add a third agent, attention should instead be focused on sufficient risk mitigation techniques.

 ---